Scleroderma and Other Fibrosing Conditions

-Scleroderma is a term which encompasses several syndromes, including localized forms of scleroderma (morphea), where involvement of skin and subcutaneous tissues without internal organ system involvement is seen, and systemic sclerosis (SSc), where specific patterns of skin involvement are observed in addition to specific organ system involvement.
-However, similar features of hard and thick skin can be seen in other conditions which are sometimes referred to as “mimics” of SSc.
+Scleroderma is a term which encompasses several syndromes, and is subdivided into localized scleroderma or systemic sclerosis.
+Localized forms of scleroderma include morphea, linear scleroderma or en coup de sabre, where involvement is just limited to the skin and subcutaneous tissues without internal organ system involvement.
+Systemic sclerosis (SSc) is divided into limited and diffuse forms where specific patterns of skin involvement are observed in addition to specific internal organ system (lungs, heart, gastrointestinal tract) involvement.
+However, similar features of hard and thick skin can be seen in other conditions which are often referred to as “scleroderma mimics”.
 These mimics include eosinophilic fasciitis, nephrogenic systemic fibrosis, scleromyxedema, and scleredema among others.

 This article will focus on the diagnosis and treatment of diffuse cutaneous Systemic Sclerosis (dcSSc), eosinophilic fasciitis (EF), and generalized morphea (GM) as three cutaneous fibrosing syndromes seen with wide-spread skin involvement.

-The exact pathogenetic mechanisms for most of these conditions are not well understood.
-Treatment and prognosis for the conditions vary, and it is important to differentiate among these disorders.
+The exact pathogenenic mechanisms for most of these conditions are not well understood.
+Treatment and prognosis for these conditions vary, and it is important to differentiate among these disorders.
 Certain clinical features can be used to make the correct diagnosis.
-These include the clinical context, distribution and type of skin involvement, the presence of Raynaud’s phenomenon (RP) and nailfold capillary abnormalities, and the presence and type of internal organ involvement.
-Specific laboratory abnormalities including autoantibodies, radiographic features, and pathology can additionally be helpful as well.
+These include the clinical presentation, distribution of skin involvement, the presence of Raynaud’s phenomenon (RP) and nailfold capillary abnormalities, and the extent of internal organ involvement.
+The diagnosis is additionally supported by specific laboratory abnormalities including autoantibodies, radiographic features, and pathology if available.

-SSc is a rare condition occurring in 7-489 persons per million population.
-It can affect patients of any age; however, the most common incidence occurs between ages 30-50.
+SSc is a rare condition occurring in 7-489 persons per million.
+It affects the population at any age; however, the most common incidence occurs between ages 30-50.
 It is seen in a female to male ratio of 3:1.

-In dcSSc early clinical complaints include painful and/or puffy hands, RP, and numbness in the fingers or sometimes the carpal tunnel syndrome.
-These initial symptoms are frequently followed by progression of skin fibrosis and symptoms related to multiple other internal organs.
-In limited cutaneous (lc) SSc, patients tend to have Raynaud’s phenomenon for many years prior to the onset of additional symptoms.
-Patients with dcSSc by definition have involvement of the skin proximal to the elbows and knees which can include the chest, abdomen, back and upper and lower legs.
-However, either early or late in the course of the disease process, the skin involvement may not include these areas.
-In lcSSc the skin thickening is distal to the elbows and knees only and includes the face as well.
+In dcSSc early clinical symptoms include painful and/or puffy swollen hands, RP, and numbness in the fingers.
+These initial symptoms are frequently followed by progression of skin tightening and involvement of multiple other internal organs.
+In limited cutaneous (lc) SSc, patients tend to have RP for many years prior to the onset of additional symptoms.
+Patients with dcSSc by definition have involvement of the skin proximal to the elbows and knees, the face, chest, and abdomen.
+However, either early or late in the course of the disease, the skin involvement may not include all these areas.
+In lcSSc the skin thickening is limited to the face and areas distal to the elbows and knees.

 Patients with SSc usually have internal organ involvement.
-This includes scleroderma renal crisis, interstitial lung disease (ILD), pulmonary arterial hypertension, cardiac disease (including fibrosis and arrhythmia), and gastrointestinal (GI) involvement which may occur at any point along the GI tract from mouth to anus, and frequently includes reflux and esophageal dysfunction.
-Additional symptoms may include weight loss, digital ulceration, development of telangiectasia, skin hyperpigmentation or hypopigmentation.
+Patients can develop scleroderma renal crisis (SRC), interstitial lung disease (ILD), pulmonary arterial hypertension (PAH), cardiac disease (including fibrosis and arrhythmia), and gastrointestinal (GI) involvement, which may occur at any point along the GI tract from mouth to anus, and frequently includes symptoms of reflux and dysphagia.
+Additional symptoms may include weight loss, digital ulceration, development of telangiectasias, skin hyperpigmentation or hypopigmentation.
 Renal crisis and cardiac involvement are more common in those with the diffuse subtype, but other organ involvement is seen in both subtypes.
-Musculoskeletal involvement including arthritis, contracture, and myopathy is important as well.
+Musculoskeletal involvement including arthritis, joint contractures, and myopathy can additionally occur.

-Physical examination findings are very helpful in this diagnosis.
-In a very early setting diffuse puffiness of the hands is frequently observed.
-If this is seen in conjunction with RP and nailfold capillary dilatation, a high suspicion for scleroderma should be maintained, although it is possible to see such changes also in dermatomyositis and mixed connective tissue disease, and also occasionally in SLE, especially if there is some overlap involved.
+Physical examination findings are very helpful.
+In early stages, diffuse puffiness or swelling of the hands is frequently observed.
+If this is seen in conjunction with RP and nailfold capillary dilatation, a high suspicion for scleroderma should be maintained, although it is possible to see such changes in dermatomyositis and mixed connective tissue disease, and occasionally in SLE, especially if there is an overlap condition.
 With respect to skin thickening and tightness, it is common for the hands to be involved early on.
 Associated symptoms are pain, numbness and clumsiness of the hands.

-Although most patients who develop SSc have Raynaud’s phenomenon, it is possible for this symptom to be absent early in the course of the disease, especially in those patients with the RNA Polymerase III antibody who may develop RP later in the disease course.
+Although most patients who develop SSc have RP, it may be absent early in the course of the disease, especially in those patients with the RNA polymerase III antibody who may develop RP later in the disease course.
 Additionally nailfold capillary changes are helpful if present but are not always seen.
-The skin thickening tends to progress from the fingers and hands to the forearms and upper arms, to eventually involve chest and abdomen.
-The face is usually involved early at the same time of the hands.
+The skin thickening tends to progress from the fingers and hands to the forearms and upper arms, to eventually involve the chest and abdomen.
+The face is usually involved early at the same time as the hands.
 Feet and lower extremities are frequently involved as well.

-EF, also known as Schulman’s syndrome, is a very rare condition whose true incidence is not known.
-It tends to occur in adults in from age 20-50 and is seen in a female to male ratio of 1:2.
+EF, also known as Schulman syndrome, is an uncommon condition whose true incidence is not known.
+It occurs in adults from age 20-50 and is seen in a female to male ratio of 1:2.
 The cutaneous changes associated with EF usually occur rapidly and are seen in association with elevated inflammatory markers, blood and tissue eosinophilia, and hypergammaglobulinemia.
-Different triggers have been associated with EF and include preceding trauma, vigorous exercise or infection with Borrelia burgdorferii.
-Toxic exposure with L-tryptophan or toxic rapeseed oil have produced self-limited EF-like illnesses historically.
+Different triggers have been suggested for EF and include preceding trauma, vigorous exercise or infection with Borrelia burgdorferii.
+Toxic exposure with L-tryptophan or toxic rapeseed oil have previously been reported to produce a self-limited EF-like illness.
 EF can be seen in association with other immunologic phenomena including immune-mediated cytopenias and morphea.
-In 10-15% of patients with EF, hematologic disorders including malignancies are found.
+In 10-15% of patients with EF, hematologic disorders including malignancies are discovered.

-In general, the clinical onset of EF is rapid, with symmetric and inflammatory skin thickening. and with edema and dimpling often referred to as a peau d’orange appearance.
-Over a period of days to weeks this process occurs over the forearms and legs and can progress to include the upper arms, thighs, trunk and neck.
+In general, the clinical onset of EF is rapid, with symmetric and inflammatory skin thickening, followed by edema and dimpling of the skin often referred to as a peau d’orange appearance.
+Over a period of days to weeks this process develops over the forearms and legs and can progress to include the upper arms, thighs, trunk and neck.
 Usually the face and hands are spared.
-The skin becomes progressively indurated and involvement of the deeper layers of fascia and muscle can cause puckering and venous furrowing.
-One important point is that the epidermis tends not to be involved, and this can be observed with palpation of the skin leading to a wrinkling of the epidermis.
+The skin becomes progressively indurated and involvement of the deeper fascial layers and muscle can cause puckering and venous furrowing.
+The epidermis tends not to be involved, and this can be observed with palpation of the skin leading to a wrinkling of the epidermis.

-The deep involvement of the subcutaneous structures and fascia can lead to the rapid development of severe flexion contractures and it is important for prompt physical therapy to be instituted at the onset of treatment.
-Nailfold capillary examination will be normal even if Raynaud’s phenomenon is present, although Raynaud’s tends to be absent.
-Inflammatory arthritis may be present in the early inflammatory phase as well.
-Systemic complaints including fatigue, malaise, and weight loss can be observed.
+The deep involvement of the subcutaneous structures and fascia can lead to the rapid development of severe flexion contractures and it is important that prompt physical therapy be instituted at the onset of treatment.
+Raynaud’s phenomenon tends to be absent, and inflammatory arthritis may sometimes be present early in this condition.
+Systemic symptoms including fatigue, malaise, and weight loss.
 Internal organ involvement is not generally observed, and, if present, should increase suspicion for SSc.

-Generalized morphea (GM) is a subtype of morphea or localized scleroderma, and is quite rare.
-Morphea of any type has a yearly incidence of approximately 3/100,000 persons, and GM is estimated to occur in 8% of cases.
-There is a female to male predominance of 2.6 :1, and the mean age of incidence is 33, although morphea is seen in all ages with up to half of cases occurring in children.
+Generalized morphea (GM) is a subtype of localized scleroderma, and is a rare disorder that affects children and adults.
+Morphea of any type has a yearly incidence of approximately 3/100,000 persons, and GM is estimated to occur in 8% of these cases.
+There is a female to male predominance of 2.6:1 and more than half the cases are seen in children.

 GM usually presents with erythematous, inflammatory, and sometimes pruritic patches on the chest, abdomen, back, and limbs.
-The lesions tend to start on the trunk and then may spread to involve the limbs centrifugally.
-The fingers and toes are generally not involved and this point serves to help distinguish this clinical syndrome from SSc, although not from eosinophilic fasciitis.
+GM, in contrast to other types of morphea, is defined by the presence of ≥4 morpheaform plaques at 2 or more anatomic sites.
+The lesions tend to start on the trunk and may spread to involve the limbs centrifugally.
+The fingers and toes are generally not involved, and this helps distinguish the syndrome from SSc.
 The plaques later become sclerotic and bound-down.
 The lesions may also appear hypo-pigmented, hyper-pigmented, or shiny, and hair-loss in these affected areas is common.
-GM, in contrast to other types of morphea, is defined by the presence of ≥4 morpheaform plaques at 2 or more anatomic sites.
-In pansclerotic morphea, the lesions are deeper, involving the subcutis, circumferential, and may involve most of the body surface, but, again, excluding the fingers and toes.
-After months to years, the plaques soften and may become atrophic.
+In pansclerotic morphea, the lesions are deeper, involving the subcutis, are circumferential, and may involve most of the body surface, excluding the fingers and toes.
+After months to years, the plaques soften and may atrophy.

-The joints can be involved in morphea with arthritis or arthralgia and the development of flexion contractures.
-Raynaud’s phenomenon has been reported in a minority of patients, so the presence or absence of Raynaud’s phenomenon cannot be used as a strict point of differentiation, although it is vastly more common in SSc vs GM.
-In general, there is no involvement of any internal organs in GM.
-Very severe skin restriction can lead to pulmonary or gastrointestinal disorders in a strict minority of patients.
-A significant proportion of patients have concomitant autoimmune disease including antinuclear antibody positivity.
+The joints can be involved in morphea with evidence of arthritis or arthralgias.
+RP has been reported in a minority of patients, therefore this cannot be used as a point of differentiation from SSc, although RP is vastly more common in SSc than GM.
+In general, the internal organs are spared in GM.
+A significant proportion of patients have antinuclear antibody positivity.